 Craps Online | Rules & Gameplay

 From the early days of civilisation, playing with dice has been one of the main sources of entertainment.
-It managed to bring thrills and enjoyment to both the royalty and the peasants.
 There have been multiple dice games invented, but none has been able to match online craps.
-Besides bringing suspense and excitement to the players, Craps online is by far one of the most rewarding games, due to the low house edge involved.
-This results in players developing an urge to try their luck with the dice, and those who try it once, they never want to try any other game!
+Besides bringing suspense and excitement to the players, Craps online is seen as beneficial for players, due to the low house edge involved.

 Essentials of Playing Craps Online

 Craps online is very easy to play than it may appear to most of the new players.
 Through the live casino, the game is played using a pair of dice that’s made either of plastic, bone, ivory or celluloid.
 The dice have been cut into perfect shapes and are weighed to ensure that they have they are equally balanced and have the same size.
 They have numbers on their sides with dots which range from 1 – 6 on each side.
 On the contrary, the craps online software is purely based on software that is responsible for determining the results of the game.
 This software is fitted with the Random Number Generator, a software that’s responsible for ensuring that each spin is completely random and independent of the outgoing software.
 This ensures the game’s results are completely randomised!

 As you play craps online, the first roll of the dice bears a very important significance in the game and usually determined how the game proceeds.
 Should the numbers *7 or 11 show up on your first dice roll, then you are a winner.
 However, should you roll the dice to numbers **2, 3 or 12, then you lose your bet.